enogrob/krishnamurti-book-of-life/README.md

 [x] 2024-06-10 An attention that is not exclusive
 [x] 2024-06-11 Attention is limitless, without frontiers [x] 2024-06-12 Complete attention
-Choiceless Awareness
+[x] 2024-06-13 Elimination of fear is the beginning of attention Choiceless Awareness
 Violence